Indoor dining, movie theaters, gyms: Here's what will reopen in LA County on Monday

 County officials said the move out of the purple tier and into red will be effective at 12:01 a.m.
 Monday, meaning indoor dining can return and movie theaters and indoor fitness centers can reopen, all at limited capacity.

-It had been uncertain whether the county would align itself with state guidelines or opt to keep more stringent restrictions in place, but in guidance released Thursday, several types of businesses and activities will be allowed under that tier.
+It had been uncertain whether the county would align itself with state guidelines or opt to keep more stringent restrictions in place, but under guidance released Thursday, several types of businesses and activities will be allowed under the red tier.

-As of Thursday morning, the state had administered 1,971,784 vaccine doses in those low-income communities.
+As of Thursday morning, the state had administered 1,971,784 vaccine doses in low-income communities.

 L.A.
-County Public Health Direcor Barbara Ferrer had previously that the county was expected to officially advance to the red tier 48 hours after the state met a vaccination threshold.
+County Public Health Director Barbara Ferrer had previously said the county was expected to officially advance to the red tier 48 hours after the state met the vaccination threshold.

 Under the new guidance, indoor dining can resume at 25% capacity.